Skip to main content

 The Dapper

-Image is everything to this person.
+Image is everything to The Dapper.
 They see their status in this world reflected in their appearance.
 They believe that dressing to the nines actually makes people treat them better.
 They rule their world through money, influence, and connections.
 They value impeccable tailoring, timeless classics, and the highest quality.
 These men won’t always be wearing three-piece suits, but they will always be the best dressed in the room.

 Examples: CEOs, Titans of industry, hedge fund managers, the elite 1%, Harvey Specter